kamerynjw/kamerynjw.github.io/teaching/2020/math372.md

 Announcements
 -------------

+* (4/6) [Here]({{ page.url }}sg2.pdf) is a study guide for the second midterm.
+The two csv files are [`bigsample.csv`]({{ page.url }}bigsample.csv) and [`normalsample.csv`]({{ page.url }}normalsample.csv).
+You can do calculations on the random samples either by importing the csv files to a spreadsheet or by using R. (Or another programming language, if you prefer.)
+For R, the command to import a csv file is `read.csv("filename.csv")`.
+This imports the csv file as a dataframe.
+For the csv files I gave, the column of values is labeled as `x`, so if you do `xs <- read.csv("bigsample.csv")` to store the dataframe to a variable `xs`, then `xs$x` will give you the list of values, which you can then use for your calculations.

+* (4/6) Here's what you should know for the second midterm:

+    * How to compute probabilities involving normally distributed random variables.

+	* How to check whether random variables are independent.

+	* How to use the central limit theorem to approximately computable probabilities involving sample means.

+	* How to compute probabilities involving linear combinations of normal random variables.

+	* Basic concepts about point estimators---what does it mean to be unbiased, what the MVUE is, and so on.

+	* How to use computer tools to compute confidence and prediction intervals.

 * (3/4) [Here]({{ page.url }}sample_means.R) is the R code I used to generate the handout from class today.

 * (2/24) [Here]({{ page.url }}formula-sheet-exam1.pdf) is the formula sheet you will have for the first midterm.